 - Then add the spears of asparagus and cook for another 1-2 minutes, until the asparagus are tender but still nice and crisp.

-- Add the prawn back in to the skillet and increase the heat to medium high heat.
-Add dashi.
+- Add the prawn back into the skillet, add dashi, and increase the heat to medium-high heat.